 The President of the University shall serve as the chief executive officer of the University of California, governing the institution through authority delegated by the Board of Regents.
-The President is expected to direct the management and administration of the University of California system consistent with the Bylaws and Standing Orders, administering the University in fulfillment of its educational, research, and public service missions in the best interests of the people of California.
-The President shall serve at the pleasure of the Board of Regents subject to such compensation and conditions of employment, as the Board shall determine.
+The President is expected to direct the management and administration of the University of California system consistent with the Bylaws and Regents Policy, administering the University in fulfillment of its educational, research, and public service missions in the best interests of the people of California.
+The President shall serve at the pleasure of the Board of Regents subject to such compensation and conditions of employment as the Board shall determine.

 Role of the President